- Major Law Firms

-Much of the trend toward consolidation has been driven by the economics of practice as attorneys seek to share costs of offices, staff, and other overhead with others.
-The largest firms also have come under pressure to raise salaries to attract the top law school graduates; in 2016, the starting base salary for first-year associate lawyers at the most prestigious firms in New York City reached $180,000 and leading New Jersey firms have been forced to increase their own compensation levels to remain competitive.
+Much of the trend toward consolidation has been driven by the economics of practice as attorneys seek to share costs of offices, staff, and overhead with others.
+The largest firms also have come under pressure to raise salaries to attract the top law school graduates; in 2020, the starting base salary for first-year associate lawyers at the most prestigious firms in New York City reached $200,000 and leading New Jersey firms have been forced to increase their own compensation levels to remain competitive.

 Technology also has reduced the demand for lawyers to handle simpler matters like wills and business start-ups, with legal forms and advice now widely available to the public on the Internet.
 Legal research traditionally conducted within firms also is now easily outsourced to lower-cost locations in the US and abroad.
 Advertising for clients, for many years prohibited in New Jersey and most other states, also is now common to advise the public of services and fee levels, stimulating competition among lawyers promoting their expertise or lower costs.
 Even the largest firms, which traditionally resisted visible marketing for clients or adjusting their standard fee schedules, have been forced to modify their business models as they find themselves compelled by major clients to submit competitive proposals, including fee levels, for continuing retainers or for representation on specific matters.